dkofiarmah/visualfda/README.md

 # Pool Three Submission

-This prototype allows people to see potential reactions to drugs so they can take necessary precautions.
+Prototype allows people to see potential reactions to drugs so they can take precautions.

 GSA Holder | inQbation (dba Agileana)
 --------------------------- | --------------------------